phaldaros/arm5e/website/UserGuide/Long term activities.md

 -   Some activities types may have bonus options with specific restrictions

--   There are active effects for most types of activities to modify the source quality (see @UUID[.Gm3bQXMrk6WUTBaJ]{Active effects} )
+-   There are active effects for most types of activities to modify the source quality (see [[Active effects]])

 -   Once an activity is applied, it is possible to rollback the effects using the Rollback button. **Disclaimer**: This feature is intended to fix typos and errors, if too many changes happened after applying you may encounter problems:
     - A progress item was deleted